Take Scenic Highway 163 north from Kayenta, AZ (22 miles) or approach from Bluff, UT (45 miles)

 This drive has been called the most scenic in America by many and it's no wonder why.
 As you travel this flat desert landscape, huge red monoliths and unique rock formations jut out of the landscape, giving the valley its name.
 Some of these "monuments" stand 1,000 feet high.
 It is a spectacular and dramatic landscape, and driving this route will add to your Utah national parks or Grand Canyon vacation experience.
 The most iconic and photographed image of Monument Valley is the one that can be enjoyed while traveling south on Highway 163 toward the southern border of Utah and the northern border of Arizona.
 But don't miss driving the road inside the tribal park, accessible with a small admission fee.

-From the visitor center, you see the world-famous panorama of the West and East Mitten Buttes and Merrick Butte.
-You can also purchase guided tours from Navajo tour operators who will take you down into the valley in jeeps for a narrated cruise through these mythical formations.
+From the visitor center, you see the world-famous panorama of the Mitten buttes and Merrick Butte.
+You can also purchase guided tours from Navajo tour operators, who will take you down into the valley in jeeps for a narrated cruise through these mythical formations.
 Places such as Ear of the Wind and other landmarks can only be accessed via guided tours.

 A Monumental Stay at The View Hotel and Restaurant

 While the majority of travelers just drive through Monument Valley, they are missing out on a truly authentic Navajo experience by not stopping at The View Hotel.